schlatterbeck/pgapy/README.rst

 User-Methods
 ------------

-PGApack has the concept of user functions.
+PGAPack_ has the concept of user functions.
 These allow customization of different areas of a genetic algorihm.
 In Python they are implemented as methods that can be changed in a derived class.
-One of the methods that *must* be implemented in a derived class is the ``evaluate`` function (although technically it is not a user function in PGApack).
+One of the methods that *must* be implemented in a derived class is the ``evaluate`` function (although technically it is not a user function in PGAPack).
 It interprets the gene and returns an evaluation value or a sequence of evaluation values if you set the ``num_eval`` constructor parameter.
-PGApack computes a fitness from the raw evaluation value.
+PGAPack_ computes a fitness from the raw evaluation value.
 For some methods an up-call into the PGA class is possible, for some methods this is not possible (and in most cases not reasonable).
 Note that for the ``stop_cond`` method, the standard check for stopping conditions can be